dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/architecture.md

 ##### Accessed via HTTPS

-- `api.replicated.com`: This endpoint services the license sync check and used to pull down yaml for app upgrades.
+- `api.replicated.com`: This endpoint services the license sync check and is used to pull down yaml files for app upgrades.

 ### Optional External Dependencies